 Paterson, B. (2001).
 Myth of empowerment in chronic illness.
 Journal of Advanced Nursing, 34(5), 574-581.

 Paterson, B., Russell, C., & Thorne, S. (2001).
 Critical analysis of everyday self-care decision making in chronic illness.
 Journal of Advanced Nursing, 35(3), 335-341.

 Redman, B. K. (2004).
 Patient self-management of chronic disease.
-London, England: Jones and Bartlett.
+London: Jones and Bartlett Publishers.

 Smith, M. T., Perlis, M. L., & Haythornthwaite, J. A. (2004).
 Suicidal ideation in outpatients with chronic musculoskeletal pain: An exploratory study of the role of sleep onset insomnia and pain intensity.
 The Clinical Journal of Pain, 20(2), 111-118.

 Strauss, A., & Corbin, J. (1998).
-Basics of qualitative research: Techniques and procedures for developing grounded theory (2nd ed.).
-London, England: Sage.
+Basics of qualitative research: techniques and procedures for developing grounded theory (2nd ed.).
+London: Sage Publications.

 Tang, N. K. Y., & Crane, C. (2006).
 Suicidality in chronic pain: A review of the prevalence, risk factors, and psychological links.
 Psychological Medicine, 36(5), 575-586.